 You Crave Each Other’s Attention

-Receiving a promotion or merely talking about a funny poster you saw seem equally important news you need to tell each other.
+Receiving a promotion or merely talking about a funny meme you saw seem equally important news you need to tell them.
+Nothing’s quite like the feeling of getting a loved one’s attention (even more so if they aren’t just family or a friend).

 You Miss Them

 You no longer hate rap music ever since you met them.
 They now eat sushi because of you.
-A relationship can make you change your preferences and try new things you didn’t think you’d like before.
+A relationship can make you change your preferences and try new things you never thought you’d like before.

 Bringing the Best Out of Each Other